RonildoSouza/SnakeSurvivalGame/README.md

 Snake Survival Game was developed with the objective of learning and sharing knowledge.

 ## Game Instructions
-The game contains 10 levels and you move to the next level by accumulating 1000 points.
+The game contains 10 levels and you move to the next level by accumulating 1000 points per level.

 ## Techniques and Tools Used
 - ECS